FNBUBBLES420-ORG/Bubbles-Bot-Defender/readme.md

 - [ ] Shoutout for Bit Donations (auto-shouts out users when they donate bits to the channel)
 - [ ] Shoutout for Subscriptions (auto-shouts out users when they subscribe to the channel)
 - [ ] Giveaway Functionality (research and implement a giveaway feature)
+- [ ] sus links like spammy or malware type links have bot auto remove them from chat if sent
+- [ ]

 ## Built With